christo/revenge/README.md

 | Gameboy series               | ?           | Z80 -ish   |
 | Vectrex, TRS-80 Coco, Dragon | ?           | 6809       |

+## Assembly Dialects

+See document about plans and ideas to support various [assembler dialects](docs/assembler-dialects.md).
+Supporting a new dialect is a matter of implementing the **Dialect** interface, possibly subclassing **BaseDialect**.

+Currently only one arbitrary custom dialect is implemented while the API is being stabilised.

 ## Design Notes

 Machine language BASIC loaders often use base 10 data sequences of bytes.
 This is a